jtneal/rkt-tech-con-2021/DEMO.md

 We will now generate a few components for our menu micro frontend.
 This will give us the opportunity to see a slightly more advanced micro frontend in action.
 It will include breakfast, lunch, and a dinner components.
+You'll notice we're creating these within the remote-entry folder.
+You'll want to do that as well.
+Anything you add should be within that folder.
+You'll never touch your app module or app component, they are only useful for local development when using the standalone mode which I'll demo for you shortly.

 ## Code